more information....

 seal the sample into the chamber lid

-Next you will need to seal the sample into the chamber this can be done by using a Compression Gland Cover or by using gaskets, inserts insertion tools.
-Click on the one that applies to you and then return to this page to finish the tutorial on “Making the Measurement”.
-An erroneous measurement may result if a large proportion of a small, succulent sample (e.g. conifer needle, grass blade, new shoot, etc.) is squeezed by the gasket.
+Next, you will need to seal the sample into the chamber.
+This can be done using a Compression Gland Cover or gaskets and insert insertion tools.
+Click on the one that applies to you and then return to this page to finish the “Making the Measurement” tutorial.
+An erroneous measurement may result if the gasket squeezes a large proportion of a small, succulent sample (e.g. conifer needle, grass blade, new shoot, etc.).
 For example, PMS can be successfully measured with a fascicle of pine needles, but substantial (5 to 10 bar) errors can occur in measuring needles from Douglas fir, even with a very thin gasket.
 So long as no more than 10% of the sample protrudes through or is squeezed by the gasket, this type of error should be negligible.

 PMS Sealing Leaf into Chamber